 Line managers and individual performance

-Research carried out for us by a team at Bath University found that front-line managers play a pivotal role in terms of implementing and enacting HR policies and practices.
-Where employees feel positive about their relationship with their front line managers, they're more likely to have higher levels of job satisfaction, commitment and loyalty – which are in turn associated with higher levels of performance or 'discretionary' behaviour.
-Discretionary behaviour is defined as that which goes beyond the requirements of the job to give the extra performance that can boost ‘the bottom line’ (or profit levels).
-Our subsequent work with Bath University explored the role that line managers play in people management in two key areas: reward and learning and development.
+Research carried out for us by a team at Bath University found that front-line managers play a pivotal role in implementing and enacting HR policies and practices.
+Where employees feel positive about their relationship with their line managers, they’re more likely to have higher levels of job satisfaction, commitment and loyalty – which are in turn associated with higher levels of performance or ‘discretionary’ behaviour (behaviour that goes beyond the requirements of the job).
+Our subsequent work with Bath University explores the role that line managers play in two key areas: reward, and learning and development.

-Our review of evidence on effective performance management approaches also points at the critical role of line managers in assessing and recognising performance.
+Our review of evidence on effective performance management approaches also points at line managers’ critical role in assessing and recognising performance.
 Practices include setting specific and challenging goals, monitoring progress and providing feedback, and assessing performance on a regular basis.

 Line managers and employee engagement

-The increasing focus on employee engagement in the workplace means that this aspect of the line manager’s role in people management can be particularly influential.
-Our work on the relationship between line management and employee engagement and well-being highlights line managers’ crucial role in balancing the levels of challenge at work – which motivate and engage employees – with the right levels of support – which can reduce stress and support employees’ well-being.
-It’s therefore especially important to pay close attention to how the organisation selects, develops and manages the performance of line managers.
-Again this puts onus on the L&D function to ensure line managers are able to carry out this new responsibility.
-The report resulted in development of a series of practical tools for developing line managers to support employee engagement, health and well-being.
+The increasing focus on employee engagement in the workplace shows that this aspect of line managers’ work can be particularly influential.
+Our report on the relationship between line management and employee engagement and well-being highlights line managers’ crucial role in balancing the levels of challenge at work – which motivate and engage employees, with the right levels of support – which can reduce stress and support wellbeing.
+It’s therefore especially important to provide line managers with the skills, tools and support they need to make sure they can, in turn, support their own team.
+The CIPD has developed a series of practical tools to help line managers support employee engagement, health and wellbeing.

 Supporting line managers